The end of election 44 is near!

-McKinnon is the incumbent and is hoping to earn a third term as the member of parliament for Coquitlam-Port Coquitlam.
+Shin is the incumbent and is hoping to earn a second term as the member of parliament for Port Moody-Coquitlam.

 (It's also worth noting that each of the "big three" party leaders made a visit to the Tri-Cities at least once since the campaign began Aug.
 15. You can view our coverage of those visits in the links at the bottom of the page.)

 CANDIDATES' STANCE ON KEY ISSUES

 In the last four weeks, the Tri-City News has addressed four timely, locally relevant subjects in the form of one question:

 - Are you vaccinated against COVID-19, and should it be required in the workplace?

 - As it's set to run through the Tri-Cities, are you in favour of the $12.6-billion Trans Mountain pipeline?

 - UNDRIP [United Nations Declaration on the Rights of Indigenous Peoples]: Do you believe this means First Nations should have a veto over any economic development activity on their traditional territory?